imansgh/geothermal-suitability-piemonte/README.md

 Source: BHT archives and well headers compiled from **ViDEPI** and **GEOTHOPICA** public records for Piemonte.
-Corrected temperatures originate from an MSc thesis on reusing legacy BHT archives for geothermal screening in the Po Plain.
+Corrected temperatures originate from my MSc thesis on reusing legacy BHT archives for geothermal screening in the Po Plain.

 ---